-Daily living can wreak havoc on your floors.
+Daily living can wreak havoc on floors of any type.
 From dirty pet paws to coffee cup overflow, it’s inevitable there’ll be messes needing clean up in every room from the entry to the back door.
 To keep your tile floor looking spiffy and safe from damage, you must keep it free from dirt and grime as it happens.
 A mild soap and water mixture work well when using a damp cloth to clean up spills and light dirt.
 To avoid damage from pet claws, be sure to keep your pet’s nails clipped as well.

 Vacuum or Dust Mop Regularly

 Be proactive in keeping your tile protected from abrasive particles, including dust, debris, and sand, by committing to a weekly vacuuming or dust mopping schedule.
 Most vacuums come with a hard floor setting, although dust mopping can be easier on your floors.
 Try to avoid using a stiff broom on the tile as it can scratch and mar it.